-An older, wiser Shaquem Griffin also feeling more comfortable again playing on the edge
+An older, wiser Shaquem Griffin is feeling more comfortable again playing on the edge

-Shaquem Griffin will forever be known for far more than what he does on a football field, his tale of overcoming the loss of his left hand at age 4 to make it to the NFL serving as an inspiration long after his playing days are done.
+RENTON — Shaquem Griffin will forever be known for far more than what he does on a football field, his tale of overcoming the loss of his left hand at age 4 to make it to the NFL serving as an inspiration long after his playing days are done.

 But as he enters his second season with the Seahawks, football is all Griffin has on his mind.